-LEARN LINUX WITH RASPBERRY PI10 GUIDES
+LEARN LINUX WITH RASPBERRY PI

 If you've ever needed to compile the Linux Kernel on a Raspberry Pi, you've probably noticed that it takes a long time.
 We sure have!
 If you have a desktop computer or a laptop with decent hardware specs, it seems like there ought to be an easy way to use all that processing power to generate a new kernel for your Pi, but it can be tricky to figure out the specifics.
 Enter the Adafruit Pi Kernel-o-Matic!